The Art of the Campfire - How to Build and Maintain the Perfect Blaze

 First things first: location, location, location!
 You wouldn’t build a house on quicksand—so why would you set up your campfire anywhere less than ideal?
 Look for flat ground at least 10 feet away from tents, trees, and anything else that might go “whoosh” when flames get too close.

-Interestingly enough, wind direction matters too!
-If you’re camping with friends who have questionable aim while roasting hot dogs (trust me on this), position your fire so that smoke doesn’t blow directly into their faces.
+You know, wind direction really does matter when you’re camping.
+If you’re with friends who have, um, less-than-stellar aim while roasting hot dogs—trust me, I’ve seen it—set up your fire so the smoke doesn’t blow right into their faces.

 Gathering Firewood Like a Pro

-Now comes the fun part: collecting firewood!
-This is where you can channel your inner lumberjack without needing flannel shirts or chainsaws.
-Start by looking for three types of wood: tinder (think dry leaves or small twigs), kindling (small sticks), and fuel logs (the big boys).
+Now comes the fun part: gathering wood for the fire!
+You can be a lumberjack here without needing chainsaws or flannel clothing.
+To begin, look for three kinds of wood: tinder (like dry leaves or small twigs), kindling (like little sticks), and fuel logs (the big ones).

 Building Your Fire Structure